 A qualified doctor will interpret your results.

-This profile is our most advanced diet and lifestyle check and includes your balance of omega 6 and omega 3 fatty acids which is essential for brain and heart health as well as for reducing inflammation.
-With tests for liver and kidney function, cholesterol, diabetes, important nutrients like vitamin D, active vitamin B12 and folate, and cortisol for stress management, this profile offers the deepest insight yet into how your lifestyle is affecting your health.
-Designed to be tracked over time in your own personal mymedichecks dashboard, our Diet and Lifestyle Check plus Omega 3 and 6 is perfect for managing and optimising your health and well-being.
+This profile is our most advanced diet and lifestyle check and includes your balance of omega 6 and omega 3 fatty acids which is thought to be important for brain and heart health as well as for reducing inflammation.
+With tests for liver and kidney function, cholesterol, diabetes, important nutrients like vitamin D, active vitamin B12 and folate, and cortisol for stress management, this profile offers the deepest insight yet into how your lifestyle could be affecting your health.
+Designed to be tracked over time in your own personal mymedichecks dashboard, our Diet and Lifestyle Check plus Omega 3 and 6 is a tool which can help to optimise your health and well-being.

 This test is for anyone who wants to understand how their diet and lifestyle is affecting their health.
 Whether you are on a restrictive diet, have recently changed the way you eat, drink or exercise, or simply want to optimise your blood markers for health and wellbeing, this test provides the ultimate insight into your inner health.

 We send you an easy-to-use kit to collect your blood sample.

 Post your sample to our lab in the prepaid envelope provided.

 View results securely in your own personal dashboard.

 Our tests are not a substitute for seeing your doctor, especially if you are suffering symptoms.
 Our doctors will interpret your results based on the information you have provided, but will not diagnose, consult or provide any treatment.
 You will be advised to see your doctor for any necessary follow-up action.

 Urea is waste product produced as the body digests protein and is carried by the blood to the kidneys, which filter the urea out of the blood and into the urine.
 The urea test examines how well the kidneys are functioning.